 I do think there is room for a little sugar in a joint-healthy diet.
 I typically recommend following the American Heart Association guidelines, which suggest less than 25 grams per day of added sugars for women and children, and less than 36 grams for men.

 Sugar cravings and overeating sugar is a major challenge for most of my clients.
-I share some tips to curb sugar cravings in my 5 Day Action Plan to Improve Joint Pain with Food.
+Because sugar can affect the joints in so many ways, reducing sugar is one of the first steps I help my clients implement in my Conquer Arthritis with Food Program.
 I also provide my clients with even more ideas and resources to help!